rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 >
 > I am writing a short literature review (informal) on attitudes people have towards human gene-editing, for both enhancement and treatment purposes, with the goal of forecasting how people's attitudes might change in the coming years.
 This essay will be hosted on Metaculus.com (a crowd forecasting platform that focuses on scientific and technological change).
 I do not work for Metaculus but forecast there.
 >
 I recently came across your work [paper I read] in my review, and really found [this part] helpful.
+Given your experience with research directly involved with or adjacent to [gene-editing topic], I am interested in hearing your thoughts on the question:
+>
+__How might people's attitudes on human gene-editing be different 10, 25, or 50 years from now, say in 2030, 2050, and 2075?__
+>
-Given your experience with research directly involved with or adjacent to [gene-editing topic], I am interested in hearing your thoughts on the topic: __How might people's attitudes on human gene-editing be different 10, 25, or 50 years from now, say in 2030, 2050, and 2075?__ Any thoughts, even brief ones, would be welcome.
-If you share thoughts, I think it would be helpful for forecasters if I included them in my review - I could anonymously quote you if you want.
+> Any thoughts, even brief ones, would be welcome.
+If you share thoughts, I think it would be helpful for forecasters if I included them in my review - I could anonymously quote you if you want - and if you specify, on a scale of 0-100, what you perceive your familiarity with human gene-editing or adjacent areas.
 >
 >  Also, once I am finished with the review, I will have a set of 5-10 forecasting questions that operationalize this area of study (e.g., "On the next PEW Research Center survey on human gene-editing, what percentage of Indian respondents will find scientific research on gene-editing appropriate?).
 If this question seems difficult, don't worry, the review will present enough background information to make a proper judgement.
 If you are interested in these types of inquiries about the future, I can share them with you, and would love to hear your thoughts on them as well.
 >